oroinc/documentation/user/back-office/system/websites/web-configuration/general-sys-config/websites/website-routing.rst

         When *Secure* is selected, the **Secure URL** value is used instead.

-   * **Create Redirects** - this option defines a strategy for creating redirects when the URL building rules change.
-Supported options: *Ask*, *Never*, *Always*.

-        When *Ask* is selected, OroCommerce prompts to confirm redirect creation on every change.

-        When *Never* is selected, OroCommerce does not create any redirects.

-        When *Always* is selected, the redirects are created by default.

    * **Web Catalog** - when a Web Catalog is selected, it populates the main menu and sub-menus on the OroCommerce Storefront.
 If there is no Web Catalog in OroCommerce, the Master Catalog structure is mimicked.